metarex-media/www-metarex-media/content/blog/2024-09-10-IBC-ross/index.md

 Join **[{{% param backer %}}][web]**  as they celebrate their 50<sup>th</sup>
-anniversary with a bigger presence than ever before in a new, larger space at boorh [8.B91].
+anniversary with a bigger presence than ever before in a new, larger space at booth [8.B91].
 If Rexy's lucky there might even be a pair of special edition 50<sup>th</sup> anniversary Ross socks in her size!

 **[{{% param backer %}}][web]** offers a range of solutions that enable